storacha/w3up/packages/filecoin-client/README.md

 ### `Storefront.filecoinOffer`

-Request storing a content piece in Filecoin.
+The [`filecoin/offer`](https://github.com/web3-storage/specs/blob/main/w3-filecoin.md#filecoinoffer) task can be executed to request storing a content piece in Filecoin.
+It issues a signed receipt of the execution result.

+A receipt for successful execution will contain an effect, linking to a `filecoin/submit` task that will complete asynchronously.

+Otherwise the task is failed and the receipt will contain details of the reason behind the failure.

 ```js
 import { Storefront } from '@web3-storage/filecoin-client'